CPR Training Schedule

-All training will be held at in the training room at the Maplewood Fire Department, 7601 Manchester, Maplewood, MO 63143.
-Register by calling 646-3666
+Training will be held in the training room at the Maplewood Fire Department, 7601 Manchester, Maplewood, MO 63143.
+For questions please call 646-3666.

 This class offers valuable instruction on identifying a choking victim, providing CPR to an infant or child, and identifying the warning signs of other life-threatening circumstances such as heart attack or stroke.

 -The class fee is $5.00 and covers the cost of the card

 -The CPR card is good for two years